 When sending donation letters, there’s a standard format you can follow or adjust to suit your unique voice and audience.
 Above all, your donation letters should be personalized to the recipient and effectively explain how their donation will make a difference in the world.

 This template is very generic and can be referenced for any type of fundraising effort.
-Use the template for guidance to ensure you hit the most important points, but feel free to add your own spin to it to better connect with your audience.
+Use this simple donation letter sample for guidance to ensure you hit the most important points, but feel free to add your own spin to it to better connect with your audience.

 Thank you letter for donation